FVNRLS/crackmes/HackadayU/session_two/control_flow_1/README.md

 <br>**Solution:**

-You must pass all 3 Conditions to get the key:
+You must pass all 3 Conditions to get the 2 key values:

 1. (num_2 < num_1)
 2. (num_2 << 1 > num_1)